youtube/cobalt/libcxx/docs/BuildingLibcxx.rst

 .. option:: LLVM_BUILD_32_BITS:BOOL

   Build 32-bits executables and libraries on 64-bits systems.
-This option is available only on some 64-bits unix systems.
+This option is available only on some 64-bits Unix systems.
 Defaults to OFF.

 .. option:: LLVM_LIT_ARGS:STRING